Skip to main content

 General Process for all Contribution Types

 There are many ways to actively contribute towards an inspiring conference.
-These include proposing pre-conference courses (offering training for participants), workshops with interactive formats including several contributors (e.g. discussion panels or hackathons), regular abstract submissions for contributed talks and posters, and full-papers prior to the conference (as typical for the GMDS).
-In addition, we are planning a post-conference journal special issue based on your contributions (as typical for the ISCB).
+These include proposing pre-conference courses, workshops with interactive formats including several contributors (e.g. discussion panels or hackathons), two types of abstracts for contributed talks and posters: (i) regular abstracts (one-step process without revisions) and (ii) medical informatics abstracts (two-step process with revisions), as well as two types of full papers prior to the conference as typical for the GMDS: (i) full papers for journal MIBE and (ii) full papers for journal Stud HTI.
+In addition, as typical for the ISCB, we are planning a post-conference journal special issue in Biometrical Journal based on your contributions.

 All conference contributions can be submitted via the conference online submission system.